Answers to frequently asked questions.

 You can consent to future documents being delivered to you by email which helps everyone involved and reduces the costs of the foreclosure.

-Foreclosure: Do I need to go to court when I have a foreclosure?
+Do I need to go to court when I have a foreclosure?

 Affidavits of Default, Notice of Applications and Orders will be documents that you will receive after the Statement of Claim.
 Always review the Orders and the Affidavits as they will keep you up to date on what the lawyer is requesting in his next Court appearance.